Daniciany/country-code/README.md

 # coodes - country-codes

-## current Version features 3 new functions!
+## new Update -> performance is now blazingly fast...
 we recommend using the newest Version, though every other version still works 100% fine...

 ## functions: